Click here to learn more.

 bring their dogs into the office offers lots of benefits — for everyone.

-For the dogs, it provides a way to socialize and get a change of scenery.
+dogs, it provides a way to socialize and get a change of scenery.
 And for the people,

 four-legged colleagues can alter the whole atmosphere of an office.

-Lara Hirschfield, who manages the "dogs at work" program for Amazon, recounts a cute and impromptu meeting between
+Lara Hirschfield, who manages the "dogs at work" program for Amazon, recounts a cute and impromptu meeting between dogs of the

 smallest breeds in her office.